Adi-gitX/qrcode-management-system-nestjs/README.md

   ```

 ---
+## Handling High Traffic for Event Tracking

+To handle high traffic for event tracking, we can use a queue system like **Bull** with **Redis**.
+This allows us to offload event tracking requests to a background job queue, helping to scale the application and handle large volumes of requests without impacting the performance of the core API operations.

+Using **Bull** with **Redis**, events are placed in a queue, processed asynchronously, and can be stored or analyzed later, providing an efficient way to manage high traffic loads for event tracking.

+---
 ## Example Postman Collection

 You can create a Postman collection with the above endpoints.
 Below is an example JSON structure for the collection: